mythril-forge/homebrew-classes/cleric/trickery/trickery.md

 They prefer subterfuge, pranks, deception, and theft rather than direct confrontation.

 ## Spellcasting
-At each indicated cleric level, you add the listed spells to your spells prepared.
+At each indicated Cleric Level, you add the listed spells to your spells prepared.

 ###### Trickery Domain Spells